anandUtkarsh/api_task/README.md

 # / route - Login
 -   A mock authentication service that accept a username/password.
+-   For now one can login through USERNAME as Admin and PASSWORD as 12345

 # /thumb route
 -	Request contains a public image URL.